OpenDevSci/LongDev-ABCD/docs/Discussions.md

 ## Code of Conduct

-Participation in the midFEMA Discussions requires adherence to our [Code of Conduct](LINK_TO_CODE_OF_CONDUCT).
+Participation in the LAP-ABCD Discussions requires adherence to our [Code of Conduct](LINK_TO_CODE_OF_CONDUCT).
 By engaging in discussions, you agree to uphold this community's standards.

-Thank you for contributing to the midFEMA community through Discussions.
+Thank you for contributing to the LAP-ABCD community through Discussions.
 Your insights, questions, and feedback help drive the project forward and foster a vibrant community.